tanvir-git/odoo-documentation/content/applications/marketing/events/track_manage_talks.rst

 .. image:: track_manage_talks/events-attendees-smartbutton.png
    :align: center
-   :alt: Overview of events with the kanban view in Odoo Events.
+   :alt: Overview of events with the kanban view in CoquiAPPs Events.

-When analyzing an :guilabel:`Attendees list`, Odoo provides different ways to view the information.
+When analyzing an :guilabel:`Attendees list`, CoquiAPPs provides different ways to view the information.
 Each view option presents the same information, but in a slightly different layout.
 To change the view, click on the icons in the upper right hand of the screen.